Cajac/picoCTF-Writeups/picoCTF_2021/Cryptography/Mind_your_Ps_and_Qs.md

 ## Solution

-Lets start by looking what we was given in the `values` file
+Lets start by looking what we were given in the `values` file
 ```
 Decrypt my super sick RSA:
 c: 240986837130071017759137533082982207147971245672412893755780400885108149004760496